pytorch/glow/docs/Building.md

 ## Building with coverage

-Glow uses gcov, lcov and genhtml to generate coverage reports for the code base.
+Glow uses gcov, lcov, and genhtml to generate coverage reports for the code base.
 Using this tool allows you to make sure that corner cases are covered with the unit tests as well as keep the unit test coverage at a healthy level.
 You can generate a coverage report by providing additional options to cmake: